martinhaagmans/ngstargets/README.md

 # Targets for NGS-pipeline
 ********************************

-**These files exist for every capture:**
+**For every capture:**

-    - list with genes/targets on the capture
-    - BED-file  with regions of interest (exonplus20)
+    - BED-file  with regions of interest _target.bed
-    - BED-file  with annotated regions of interest
+    - BED-file  with annotated regions of interest _target.annotated
-    - BED-file with transcription region for genes of interest
+    - BED-file with transcription region for genes of interest _genes.bed
-    - picard interval lists for target regions
+    - picard interval lists for target regions _target.interval_list

-**These files exist for every typeA-panel:**

-    - list with genes/targets in the panel
+**For every pakket:**

+    - BED-file with regions of interest extracted from the capture's annotated region of interest BED-file
+    - BED-file with transcription region for genes of interest _genes.bed

+**For every panel:**

     - BED-file with regions of interest extracted from the capture's annotated region of interest BED-file